Azure/business-process-automation/README.md

   **Note**: *This may take several minutes to run*
 3. When this has completed you should have the application infrastructure deployed to your resource group.
 View the resource group in your portal to confirm.

-## 6. Collect the Publish Profiles for your Function Apps
+## 6. Collect the Published Profiles for your Function Apps
 1. You will have two function apps deployed.
 One will start with the name "huggingface".
 Open the "huggingface" function app and in the "overview" tab there will be a button "Get publish profile" in the top center.
 When you press the button it will download a file.
 This is your AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE.
 2. From your forked repo, go to Settings (local settings in the middle center) -> Secrets -> Actions
 3. Add Repository Secret